 A 69,000 volt transmission system connects the system's nine distribution substations to the delivery points.
 The 69 KV system is "looped" from distribution substation to substation to provide flexibility in switching and increase reliability.
 The distribution substations reduce the voltage from 69,000 volts to 12,470 volts, which is the System's nominal distribution voltage.
-Distribution transformers, both pole-mounted and pad-mounted, reduce the voltage to the utilization level required by the system's customers.
+Distribution transformers, both pole-mounted and padmounted, reduce the voltage to the utilization level required by the system's customers.
 The total transformer nameplate capacity of the distribution substations is 356,000 kilo-volt amps.
 The nameplate capacity of the delivery point transformers (total system capacity) is 316,000 kilo-volt amperes.
 An all-time maximum system peak for the system is 161,724 kilowatts.
 This peak was set in 2011.

 The Board participates in the Prairie State Energy Campus as a member of the Kentucky Municipal Power Agency ("KMPA").
-As of March 31, 2016, KMPA had outstanding \$481.8 million in revenue bonds, secured by a take-or-pay power sales agreement between KMPA, the Board and the Electric Plant Board of Princeton, Kentucky, to finance KMPA's 7.82% undivided ownership interest in the PSEC.
-Pursuant to such power sales agreement, the Board is entitled to purchase 83.9% of KMPA's share of the PSEC (approximately 104 MW) and is responsible for a commensurate amount of KMPA's expenses relating to the PSEC.
+Through fiscal year 2019, KMPA has issued \$829.7 million in revenue bonds, of which \$468.8 million remain outstanding net of refundings and principal payments.
+These revenue bonds are secured by a take-or-pay power sales contract between KMPA, the Board and the Electric Plant Board of Princeton, Kentucky, to finance KMPA's 7.82% undivided ownership interest in the PSEC.
+Pursuant to such power sales contract, the Board is entitled to purchase 83.9% of KMPA's share of the PSEC and is responsible for a commensurate amount of KMPA's expenses relating to the PSEC.

-On January 29, 2009 the Board issued \$161,730,000 of tax-exempt special revenue bonds (the "2009A Bonds") and \$8,525,000 of taxable special revenue bonds to finance construction of a 120 MW (summer) natural gas peaking plant to provide electric service to the customers of the Board during times of peak energy consumption.
+On January 29, 2009 the Board issued \$161,730,000 of tax-exempt special revenue bonds and \$8,525,000 of taxable special revenue bonds to finance construction of a peaking plant to provide electric service to the community during times of peak energy consumption.
 The construction of these peaking units was completed in May 2010.

-On June 23, 2016, the Board issued \$103,375,000 of its Refunding Revenue Bonds, Series 2016A, a portion of the proceeds of which were used to advance refund a portion of the Series 2009A Bonds.
+On June 23, 2016 the Board issued \$103,375,000 in refunding revenue bonds to advance refund a portion of the 2009 tax-exempt special revenue bonds issued in January 2009.